pnnl/cst/docs/Federate.md

 .. uml:: ./design/uml/federate_sd.plantuml
 ```

-TODO: probably need to create links to HELICS documentation for some of these.

 ## Federate class methods

 ### `create_federate()`
 Alot goes into getting a CST 'federate' stood up and this method takes care of it all.
 First, the method connects to the metadata database using the URI and database name and, among other things, pulls down the HELICS configuration information.
 The "publications", "subscriptions", "inputs" and "endpoints" attribute dictionaries are then populated with the names, keys, and destinations in the HELICS config file.
 Lastly, the HELICS federate itself is created.
 What follows are the details of the methods called in `create_federate()`